jambent/gdpr_obfuscator/README.md

 ## Amazon Lambda usage
 ### Amazon Lambda Layer creation
-If using this package within an Amazon Lambda instance, first create a Lambda Layer containing it:
+If using this package within an Amazon Lambda instance, first create a Lambda Layer that contains the package:
 ```
 mkdir obfsc8
 cd obfsc8